New River (Kanawha River tributary)

 The New River is a river that flows through the U.S. states of North Carolina, Virginia, and West Virginia before joining with the Gauley River to form the Kanawha River at the town of Gauley Bridge, West Virginia.
 Part of the Ohio River watershed, it is about 360 mi long.
 It is named a National Wild and Scenic River for its surrounding mountain majesty.
+Geologically, it is one of the oldest rivers on Earth.

 The origins of the name are unclear.
 Possibilities include being a new river that was not on the Fry-Jefferson map of Virginia, an Indian name meaning "new waters", or the surname of an early settler.
 It was once called Wood's River for Colonel Abraham Wood, an English explorer from Virginia, who explored the river in the mid-17th century.
 Despite its name, the New River is one of the five oldest rivers in the world geologically.
 Nonetheless, a claim that the river is the second oldest in the world is disputed by the West Virginia Geological and Economic Survey and the National Park Service.

 This low-level crossing of the Appalachians, many millions of years old, has long been a biogeographical corridor allowing numerous species of plants and animals to spread between the lowlands of the American East Coast and those of the Midwest.
 Unusual kinds of plants occur on the gorge's cliffs or rim-top ledges.
 Portions of this corridor are now also used by various railroads and highways, and some segments of the river have been dammed for hydroelectric power production.

 The New River Gorge is not only quite scenic, but also offers numerous opportunities for white-water recreation such as rafting and kayaking.
 Many open ledges along the rim of the gorge offer popular views, with favorites including Hawks Nest State Park and various overlooks on lands of the New River Gorge National Park and Preserve.

 The New River Gorge and the U.S. 19 bridge crossing it are shown on the West Virginia State Quarter, minted in 2005.